 - Promotion of healthy lifestyle, including healthy body image

-- The overall goal of the Eating Recovery Program at Sierra Tucson is to facilitate the patient’s first steps on the long road to recovery, restoring each person to wholeness and good health of body, mind, and spirit.
+- The overall goal of the Eating Recovery Program at Sierra Tucson is to facilitate the resident’s first steps on the long road to recovery, restoring each person to wholeness and good health of body, mind, and spirit.

 The menu at Sierra Tucson strives to incorporate the latest medical and nutritional recommendations for our eating disorder population.
 The meals include a balance of low-fat, low-sodium, moderate-protein, and complex carbohydrate foods.
-Patients are encouraged to learn to enjoy the natural flavor of nutritiously prepared foods without adding artificial flavorings and sweeteners.
+Residents are encouraged to learn to enjoy the natural flavor of nutritiously prepared foods without adding artificial flavorings and sweeteners.

 Personalized and Structured Meal Plans

 Sugar is used in the preparation of some foods and desserts, as not all individuals with eating disorders need to avoid sugar.
-Patients work closely with the dietitian to determine if abstinence from sugar needs to be part of their discharge plan.
+Residents work closely with the dietitian to determine if abstinence from sugar needs to be part of their discharge plan.
 Desserts are served in small amounts on an occasional basis.
-This allows patients to enjoy dessert in a safe, monitored environment that minimizes any binge eating.
+This allows residents to enjoy dessert in a safe, monitored environment that minimizes any binge eating.

 Fitness: The treatment for eating disorders recovery program